Amaguk2023/Pyspark_Spotify_ETL/README.md

 This is my first Data Engineering project, it extracts data from the user's recently played tracks using Spotify's API, transforms data and then loads it into Postgresql using SQLAlchemy engine.
 Data is shown as a Spark Dataframe before loading and The ETL job is scheduled with crontab.
 Token never expires since an HTTP POST method with Spotify's token API is used in the beginning of the script.

-The purpose of this was to a create project that could help anyone that wants to become a Data Engineer.
+The purpose of this is to help those that want to become Data Engineers, like myself, create their first DE project.

 ***Essentials***